 HOW TO SUBMIT:

 A Space Gallery only accepts digital submissions.
-Applications must be submitted in a single PDF of 1MB or less that is Macintosh accessible.
-Please put all of your files, text and images in the same PDF so that you are uploading only one file.
+Applications must be submitted in a single PDF of less then 1MB that is Macintosh accessible.
+Please put all of your files, text and images in the same PDF so that you are uploading only one document.
 Title the PDF with your first and last name.
 No zip files.
-Everything must be embedded in one PDF file.
-If you have a video/audio file, you will need to attach a link of the hosted site in the PDF document.
+If you have a video/audio file, you will need to include a link in the document.
 Two weeks before the deadline, on May 9th at 4pm, we will open the submissions page on our website (below), where you will be able to securely upload your submission to our server.
 The link will be closed on May 23th at 2pm

 * 100 word exhibition description